Pui Pui

 Flora Ecosystems

-The flora of Pui Pui is among the most diverse recorded in any Peruvian protection forest, with at least 1,600 varieties of orchids documented within its boundaries, 51 of which are considered endemic to the area.
-This extraordinary orchid diversity reflects the forest's position in the transition zone between Andean cloud forest and upper Amazonian vegetation types, where high humidity, moderate temperatures, and complex microclimates allow a staggering range of epiphytic plants to thrive.
-Tree ferns, bromeliads, mosses, and liverworts carpet the forest floor and climb the trunks of ancient hardwoods.
+The flora of Pui Pui is among the most diverse recorded in any Peruvian protection forest.
+Research has documented multiple orchid species within its boundaries, reflecting the forest's position in the transition zone between Andean cloud forest and upper Amazonian vegetation types, where high humidity, moderate temperatures, and complex microclimates allow a staggering range of epiphytic plants to thrive.
+[1] Tree ferns, bromeliads, mosses, and liverworts carpet the forest floor and climb the trunks of ancient hardwoods.
 The canopy is composed of a mix of Andean species including Polylepis trees at higher elevations and increasingly tropical genera at lower altitudes.
 At least two plant species discovered in the area were new to science, underscoring how incompletely surveyed this remote forest remains.
-Riparian corridors are lined with dense vegetation that helps stabilize soils and filter water flowing into the river systems below.
+[1] Riparian corridors are lined with dense vegetation that helps stabilize soils and filter water flowing into the river systems below.

 Geology